 Alike the PCR cycles, the amplification for DNA sequencing reaction is set up at different temperatures in different steps.

 |96°C for 2 minutes||1|

 50°C for 5 sec

 60°C for 4 minutes

-This is the general DNA sequencing set up.
-Not necessarily applicable for all reaction.
+This is the general DNA sequencing setup.
+Not necessarily applicable for all reactions.

 Different steps in DNA sequencing are:

 - DNA extraction

 - DNA purification

 - Library preparation